 Liability Insurance

 Both landlords and tenants should have liability insurance when entering into a commercial lease agreement.
 This coverage protects the landlord and the tenant business owner in case a third party gets injured or some sort of damage to the property of a third party occurs on the Premises.
 Therefore, the landlord and the tenant are granted protection from any potential claims made against them by others.
+Those who will be injured as a result of negligence of a property owner may consider getting help from a Detroit personal injury law firm.
+For more information, one can consult a personal injury attorney Ulster County.

 Oftentimes, landlords will require their tenants to arrange for liability insurance and put them on the policy as an additional insured.
 Consequently, the insurance company will represent the tenant and the landlord, if both individuals are defendants in a lawsuit.
 Such representation will, however, be subject to certain conditions, exclusions and limitations as set forth in the insurance policy.